kushidesign/kushi/README.md

 <br>

 ## Style injection during development
-For instant previews when developing, all styling from `sx` calls are injected dynamically in the the following tag that is required to be in your `index.html` :
+For instantaneous previews when developing, all styling from `sx` calls are injected dynamically in the the following tag that is required to be in your `index.html` :
 ```html
 <style type="text/css" id="_kushi-dev_"></style>
 ```